 It will be transformational for profit, yield, and farm management.
 It can increase revenues by up to 40%, reduce costs by up to 60%.
 Meaning farming will no longer be reliant on subsidies.

 Most importantly, agritech robotics will almost entirely remove the worries around the application of chemicals on our food.
 Farms that use robotics will see up to 95% reduction in chemical use.
 Within 10 years, consumer concerns could be over.
-Our bread - and our bees - will be safe.
+Our bread will be free from worry - and our bees will be safe.

 Not to mention job creation and rural resurgence.